Created May 2015; Revised December 2015

 - Authenticity: Establish and maintain procedures to meet archival requirements to the provenance, chain of custody, authenticity, and integrity (both bit-level and content) of digital assets.

-- Collaboration: Partnerships and collaborative agreements will be investigated and established when deemed an appropriate use of Library resources.
+- Collaboration: Partnerships and collaborative agreements will be investigated and established when deemed an appropriate use of the Libraries’ resources.

 - Intellectual Property: Develop and maintain policies and procedures for the preservation of and access to digital assets that are in accordance with applicable intellectual property laws.